 For a creditor to garnish wages in Florida, they must follow the rules and procedures laid out in the Florida wage garnishment statute.
 After obtaining a judgment, the creditor must file a motion requesting garnishment with the court.
 You then have a chance to claim exemptions that eliminate a wage garnishment or reduce the amount that can be garnished.

 The hard limit on Florida wage garnishment is the lesser of either:

 the amount by which your disposable income exceeds thirty times the federal minimum wage.

-So, if you make $150 per week, your wages cannot be garnished because $150 is less than thirty times the current federal minimum wage of $7.25, which is $217.50.
+So, if you make $150 per week, your wages can't be garnished because $150 is less than thirty times the current federal minimum wage of $7.25, which is $217.50.